kernel-community/signature-economies/packages/subgraph/README.md

 # Subgraph

-Getting a subgraph set up locally is a little more challenging that run the contracts or the dapp in the other parts of this repo.
+Getting a subgraph set up locally is a little more challenging than just running the contracts or the dapp in the other parts of this repo.
 So, it gets its own README to try and help you through all the steps required to start developing locally in a more decentralized manner.

 ## Preflight Checks

 I use a **linux** distro, and am running **Node v16**, using [nvm](https://github.com/nvm-sh/nvm).
 It's likely that you can get this all working on a Mac without too much trouble.
 I can't speak for Windows users: good luck to you.

 Let's start at the beginning.
 That way, if you run into a problem, you'll know about it early on.
 The biggest thing to get going is TheGraph. **NOTE: To build graph-node with cargo, 8GB RAM are required**.
-As you can tell, there are some intricacies to running a graph node locally and quite a few dependencies.
+There are some intricacies to running a graph node locally and quite a few dependencies.
 Let's see if you can get it all set up:

 1. Install Rust: